 Do keep in mind that determining liability in a car accident involving a drunk motorist requires proof that the other party was intoxicated under Pennsylvania’s legal standards.
 This means that the other motorist must have a blood alcohol content (BAC) of .08 or higher to be deemed negligent and be held responsible for your resulting damages and losses.

-Contact our skilled car accident lawyers at The Law Offices of Greg Prosmushkin, P.C., to discuss your particular case.
+Contact our skilled Car Accident Lawyers in Allentown at The Law Offices of Greg Prosmushkin, P.C., to discuss your particular case.
 Let our attorneys help you prove that the other motorist should not have been allowed to drive in the first place due to his or her impairment.
-Call at 215-543-7220 to schedule a free case evaluation.
+Call at (215)-799-9990 to Schedule a Free Case Evaluation.